 You can make your own!

-Why would you want to add probiotics from fermented feed to your chicken’s diet?
+Why would you want to add probiotics for chickens using fermented feed to your chicken’s diet?
 Evidence and studies show that it can increase the egg weight, and shell thickness.
 It helps chickens naturally resist pathogenic organisms like E-coli and Salmonella.
 And one reason that particularly pleases your wallet, the chickens will eat less grain and their bodies will use the feed more efficiently.
 Fermenting increases the nutrients available in the feed and creates new vitamins such as B vitamins, Folic Acid, Riboflavin, Thiamin and Niacin.

 How to Ferment Chicken Grain